hadrianw/compend/README.md

 # compend

 A CGI binary for simple comments on static web pages.
-It uses atomic appends for writes making it quite simple.
+It uses advirsory locking.

 Work in progress.
 Currently uncomplete and unsafe.